What is a mentor? What is a coach?

 With coaching, the line between the company and the employee is more blurred.
 Coaches take into account both parties’ needs and expectations of the coaching process.

-Coaching or Mentorship: Which One Yields Better Results?
+Coaching vs Mentorship: Which One Yields Better Results?

 And both are essential to the professional growth of an individual.